andrewbrg/rulepilot/README.md

 Rule introspection is built into `RulePilot` and can be used to inspect a rule and get information about it.

-When `RulePilot` introspects a rule it attempts to determine, for each distinct result in the rule, the distribution of inputs which will satisfy the rule resolving to said result provided an input constraint.
+When `RulePilot` introspects a rule it attempts to determine, for each distinct result in the rule, the distribution of inputs which will satisfy the rule resolving to said result, provided an input criteria.

 For example, using introspection we can ask Rule Pilot the following question: